-- a pension for you when you retire; - the opportunity to exchange part of your pension for a lump sum when you retire; - a pension and/or lump sum for your dependants upon your death.
+- a pension for you when you retire; - the opportunity to exchange part of your pension for a lump sum when you retire; - a pension and/or lump sum for your dependant(s) or beneficiary(ies) upon your death.

-This guide gives general guidance only, and it should not be regarded as a complete or authoritative statement on the formal Trust Deed and Rules.
+This guide provides general guidance only, and it should not be regarded as a complete or authoritative statement on the formal Trust Deed and Rules.
 This Guide consolidates and replaces any previous Scheme booklets, announcements and disclosure leaflets.

-The Scheme closed to any further accrual of benefits on 31 December 2009.
+The Scheme closed to any further accrual of benefits on 31 December 2013, and an earlier Relevant Cessation Date (see "Definitions") applies to some members.